Spectral Ranking: Spectral Ranking 101

 \section{Spectral Ranking 101}

 Let us start with a square matrix $M$ on the reals.
 We will not make any assumption on $M$.
-We imagine that the indices of rows and columns actually correspond to some entity, and that each value $m_{ij}$ represent some form of \emph{endorsement} or \emph{approval} of entity $j$ from entity $i$.
-Endorsement can be negative, with the obvious meaning.
+We imagine that the indices of rows and columns actually correspond to some entity, and that each value $m_{ij}$ represents some form \emph{relationship} between entity $i$ and entity $j$.
+This relationship can measure a \emph{endorsement}, as in ``$i$ likes $j$ this much'', or a score of $i$ versus $j$, as in ``$i$ beats $j$ by this amount''.
+The first case is common in psychometry and sociometry, when matrices represent graphs, whereas the second case is common in games, when matrices represent scores of matches.

 Many \emph{centrality indices} based on simple summations performed on the row or columns of this matrix were common in psychometry and sociometry.
 For instance, if the matrix contains just zeroes and ones meaning ``don't like'' or ``like'', respectively, the sum of column $j$ will tell us how many entities like $j$.
 But, clearly, we are not making much progress.